 1-2 weeks before it’s time to go, you will want to do these things:

 – Leave out just enough pots/pans/silverware/plates/cups for each person to eat one meal

 – Purchase paper goods and leave out a pot and pan.
 We purchase, and I pack up everything but a pot, pan, baking sheet, coffee pot, and two coffee cups (oh and a few big spoons and stuff like that).

 – Only keep out what you need for the next two weeks

 – Pack 1 -2 weeks of clothing into suitcases (you can leave them out, but make sure they fit into your suitcases)

 8) Schedule your truck rental as far in advance as possible!
-They book up quick so make sure you have yours ready.
-When you choose a truck, base it on the size of your house and then go up a size.
-You can never have too much space, but a truck that’s too small… well that’s what I call a moving nightmare. —> Sadly this has happened, and we ended up selling some pretty big items because we didn’t have room to move them, and there were no trucks left to rent.
+They book up quickly, so make sure you have yours ready.
+When you choose a truck, base it on your house’s size and then go up.
+You can never have too much space, but a truck that’s too small is what I call a moving nightmare. —> Sadly, this has happened, and we ended up selling some pretty big items because we didn’t have room to move them, and there were no trucks left to rent.

-9) Purchase totes or different color boxes for the things that you keep until the last day.
-These will be the first things you need when you’re unpacking so it helps to keep them separated from everything else.
+9) Purchase totes or different color boxes for the things you keep until the last day.
+These will be the first things you need when unpacking, so it helps to keep them separated from everything else.

-10) Call in reinforcements: Once you have your truck and know which day you will be moving, bring in as many people as you can to help load the truck.
-The hardest part of a move is actually loading and unloading so make sure you have many strong hands to help.
-Side note: My husband and I have almost always moved entirely by ourselves so this is just a helpful suggestion.
+10) Call reinforcements: Once you have your truck and know which day you will be moving, bring in as many people as possible to help load the truck.
+The hardest part of a move is loading and unloading, so ensure you have many strong hands to help.
+Side note: My husband and I have almost always moved alone, so this is a helpful suggestion.

 I am sure I probably missed something.
 Feel free to add your tips below!